Int-amplified endomorphisms of compact K\"ahler spaces: Equivariant minimal model program: Proof of Theorem

-\textbf{Proof of Theorem \ref{thmmmpthreefold}.} First, if $K_X$ is pseudo-effective, then $X=Y$ is a $Q$-torus by Proposition \ref{torus1}.
+\begin{proof}[Proof of Theorem \ref{thmmmpthreefold}] First, if $K_X$ is pseudo-effective, then $X=Y$ is a $Q$-torus by Proposition \ref{torus1}.
 Next, we consider the case when $K_X$ is not pseudo-effective.
-If the base of the MRC-fibration $X\dashrightarrow Z$ has dimension $\le 1$, then Theorem \ref{thmmmpthreefold} follows from Lemma \ref{baselessthan1} since $X$ is projective in this case.
+If the base of the MRC fibration $X\dashrightarrow Z$ has dimension $\le 1$, then Theorem \ref{thmmmpthreefold} follows from Lemma \ref{baselessthan1} and \cite[Theorem 1.10]{meng2017building}, since $X$ is projective in this case.

 Now, we assume \textbf{Hyp $\mathbf{B}$} in Section \ref{section7}.
-By \cite[Theorem 1.1]{Horing2015mori}, we may run MMP for finitely many steps: $X=X_1\dashrightarrow \cdots\dashrightarrow X_j$ consisting of contractions of extremal rays and flips, such that $X_j$ admits a Mori fibre space $X_j\rightarrow S=X_{j+1}$ onto a normal $\mathbb{Q}$-factorial compact K\"ahler surface.
-Note that $S$ has at worst klt singularities (cf.~[Ibid.]).
-Then, we can continue to run the MMP for $S$ by \cite[Theorem 1.1]{fujino2019minimal}.
-If $K_S$ is pseudo-effective, then $S$ is our end product, which is a $Q$-torus by Proposition \ref{torus5}.
-If $K_S$ is not pseudo-effective, then by running the MMP several times, we may get the following sequences: $X=X_1\dashrightarrow\cdots\dashrightarrow X_j\dashrightarrow\cdots\dashrightarrow X_r=Y$, such that $K_{X_r}$ is pseudo-effective and hence $X_r$ is a $Q$-torus.
+By \cite[Theorem 1.1]{Horing2015mori}, we may run the MMP for finitely many steps: $X=X_1\dashrightarrow \cdots\dashrightarrow X_j$ consisting of contractions of extremal rays and flips, such that $X_j$ admits a Mori fibre space $X_j\rightarrow S=X_{j+1}$ onto a normal $\mathbb{Q}$-factorial compact K\"ahler surface.
+Note that $S$ has at worst klt singularities (cf.~\cite[Theorem 1.1]{Horing2015mori}).
+Note also that $S$ is bimeromorphic to the base of the MRC fibration of $X$; hence $S$ is non-uniruled and $K_S$ is pseudo-effective by considering a resolution of $S$.
+By Proposition \ref{torus5}, $S$ is a $Q$-torus, which is our end product.
 Replacing $f$ by its power, the above sequence is $f$-equivariant by Theorem \ref{thm8.13}.

 By Proposition \ref{proholomorphic}, the composition $u_i: X_i\dashrightarrow Y$ is a morphism for each $i$.
 Also, for each small contraction $\pi_i: X_i\rightarrow Z_i$, we claim that \textbf{the meromorphic map $Z_i\dashrightarrow Y$ is also a morphism}.
 In the following, let $\text{Exc}(\pi_i)$ denote the exceptional locus of $\pi_i$.